Aedial/SuperMobTracker/docs/ADDING_OPTIONAL_CONDITIONS.md

 1. **SimulatedWorld** - A fake world that intercepts condition checks
 2. **SampleFinder** - Tests combinations to find the first valid spawn
-3. **ConditionExpander** - Expands valid samples to find all acceptable values
+3. **ConditionExpander** - Expands valid samples to find all acceptable values (uses utility methods for consistency)
 4. **GUI Display** - Shows the results to the user
 5. **Localization** - Provides translated strings

+### Seed Management

+The system tracks the random seed that successfully finds the first spawn sample.
+This seed is then reused during condition expansion to improve consistency:
+- `ConditionUtils.resetSuccessfulSeed()` - Called at the start of analysis to clear the seed
+- `ConditionUtils.canSpawn()` - Records the seed when spawn succeeds
+- `ConditionUtils.canSpawnWithSeed()` - Used by ConditionExpander to try the saved seed first, falling back to retries if needed

 ## Condition Types